 That is how miners used to go down.

-You can slide by yourself or in pairs (handy when visiting with children).
+You can slide alone or in pairs (handy when visiting with children).

-The second slide was a little longer, and there was a camera in the middle.
-It took photos, and you can purchase your print on exit for 5 euro.
+The second slide was a little longer, with a camera in the middle.
+It took photos, and you can purchase your print on exit for 5 euros.
 There was also a TV showing pictures and sliding speed.
 Most people slid down at 20-25 km/h.